-The dual-trip SonicFloTM valve uses a solenoid-operated trip relay circuit as well as a low-pressure hydraulically operated trip valve circuit to operate a high capacity, three-way, two-position, hydraulically operated valve.
-This trip relay circuit consists of five functional elements: the trip relay solenoid valve, the trip relay supply orifice, the 160 psig (1100 kPa) hydraulically operated trip valve, either a low-pressure (LP) 16-28 psig (110-193 kPa) or high pressure (HP) 650-850 psig (4482-5861 kPa) hydraulically operated trip valve, and the trip relay volume.
+The SonicFloTM valve uses a solenoid-operated trip relay circuit to operate a high capacity, three-way, two-position, hydraulically operated valve.
+This trip relay circuit consists of four functional elements: the trip relay solenoid valve, the trip relay supply orifice, the hydraulically operated trip valve, and the trip relay volume.

-In the normal run mode, the trip relay solenoid valve and low-pressure trip valve are closed, which prevents the trip relay volume from bleeding to the hydraulic return.
+In the normal run mode, the trip relay solenoid valve is closed, which prevents the trip relay volume from bleeding to the hydraulic return.
 As a result, high-pressure oil is fed into the trip relay circuit through the supply orifice, which quickly pressurizes the trip circuit to supply pressure.
-When the trip circuit pressure increases above 160 psig (1100 kPa), the three-way relay valve shifts position so that the common port connects the control port of the servo-valve to the lower piston cavity of the actuator, allowing the servo-valve to position SonicFlo valve.
+When the trip circuit pressure increases above 1100 kPa (160 psig), the three-way relay valve shifts position so that the common port connects the control port of the servo-valve to the lower piston cavity of the actuator, allowing the servo-valve to position the throttle valve.